FRC1257/robotics-training/java/README.md

   * Overriding *
   * Polymorphism

 Once we finish these topics, we will go onto robotics programming.
-This should hopefully start by around mid-November.

-## What You Should Do
+## Disclaimer

-We all have a ton of schoolwork.
-However, to get good at programming, you will want to spent at least 10 minutes each day familiarizing youself with the language and trying out random things.
-Just coming to robotics twice a week won't make you a great programmer, but practice will.
+This course teaches you a lot about making programs in Java, but it does not go fully in depth.
+One major thing is that we do not teach arrays since they are very rarely used in robotics programming.
+After build season, we might teach this so that people can learn more about the Java language.

 ## Help